Digital-Satellite-Club/PacSatAFSKBoard/NOTES.md

 # TODO

+Add enables to the CAN bus transceivers?
+The chip does not really have an "off" state, it's a "standby" state where it's listening on the bus but cannot transmit.

 The PC104 connector is actually two connectors, a 64-pin (4x16) one and a 40 pin one (4x10).
+I've actually more seen to 2x52 connectors more often on schematics.
 Need to figure out how to represent that.

 Figure out what happens when the two lockstep processors lose sync.
 Burns knows.
 If one of the processors goes bad, is there a way to